Police Executive Role

 PER21C is an executive development program designed to expand and enhance senior law enforcement leaders’ strategic leadership knowledge, skills, and abilities.
 Participants completing this program will build their individual, team, and organizational leadership competencies to address the challenges of emerging organizational and community needs.

-This course is designed for chief executives and senior managers who ultimately will lead police agencies
+This course is designed for chief executives, senior managers, and command staff who ultimately will lead police agencies

 Course Content Areas: